scinlp-workshop/scinlp-workshop.github.io/index.md

 # Poster sessions

-Due to the large number of submissions this year, we've decided to split the presentations into **three poster sessions** to allow time for discussion and questions.
+Due to the large number of submissions this year, we've split the presentations into **three poster sessions** to allow time for discussion and questions.

-The poster session numbers correspond to Zoom rooms after logging into the [virtual conference](https://akbc.apps.allenai.org/workshop_scinlp.html).
+The Poster Session IDs correspond to Zoom rooms after logging into the [virtual conference hub](https://akbc.apps.allenai.org/workshop_scinlp.html).

+All the accepted abstracts & YouTube video presentations are available below:

 | Poster Session | Title                                                                                                                             | Authors                                                                                                                                           | Links                                                                                                                                                                                                                   |
 |----------------|-----------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|